688 - Pinball - live

 The owner told investigators he didn't, the owner told investigators he couldn't think of anyone who wanted to harm his business, even though he'd been helping AAS muscle the

 caracuchios from locations.
+Caracuchios.

 So a month later, Frank was charged with threat of bodily harm.

-Now, tavern owners said they were threatened with beatings if they didn't didn't carry the brothers' machines, and there was a predatory loan sharking operation where money was loaned to a bar in exchange for exclusive pinball and jukebox rights.
+Now, tavern owners said they were threatened with beatings if they didn't carry the brothers' machines, and there was a predatory loan sharking operation where money was loaned to a bar in exchange for exclusive pinball and jukebox rights.

 They're really coming at, yeah, they're like, these are the best.
+Hey, okay, here's how it's going to go.

-You give me money for your
+You give me money for your machine.

-okay, great.
+Okay, great.

-you're paying me to take your machine.
+You're paying me to take your machine.
+Yeah.

 Is that really how this went?
+Yeah.

-We loaned out a lot of money.
+We loaned out a lot of of money.
+We got no money left.

-We got no money left broke and we have no pinball machines
+We broke and we have no pinball machines.

 So,

-and then there were match bombs, match bombs, which they put under rival jukeboxes.
+Which they put under rival jukeboxes.

-So, you would put a litter cigarette on an open book of matches.
+So you would put a litter cigarette on an open book of matches.
+Oh, we've all done this.

 Sorry, go ahead.
+Start from there.

 Seattle Police Department put out a public statement: quote: We will not allow gangsterism to gain a foothold in this community, nor will we permit intimidation of any citizens by threats or violence.

 Sorry, already been going on a lot.
+No, now.

+Now they're like, Now we're stopping it.
 Now that we're not getting paid, we have no choice but to enforce the laws.

 And the jukeboxes are being burned.
+Yeah, disgusting.

 Two months later, Mayor Clinton signed a pinball and jukebox ordinance tightening regulations, including a limit on how many licenses could be issued.
+On January 23rd, 1959, another bombing.

 A stick of dynamite had been dropped through the mail slot.